TheRobBrennan/platypoose/drafts/artist-bio-rob-brennan.md

 Fast forward seven years.
 Wyatt Olney & The Wreckage continues to excite and ignite fans throughout the Pacific Northwest - performing at some of Seattle's iconic venues (The Showbox, The Croc, El Corazón) and festivals.
 A regular guest on Seattle's KISW 99.9 FM, WOATW has appeared several times on "Loud and Local" and performed a headlining set at the Men's Room Redfestival.

-2022 is on track to be a banner year for Rob Brennan.
-In addition to performing and booking west coast tour dates for Summer 2022, he is also involved in writing music for his new music project _Platypoose_.
+2022 is on track to be an incredible year for Rob Brennan.
+In addition to performing and booking west coast tour dates for Summer 2022, he is also involved in writing and composing music for his new hybrid jam/electronic music project _Platypoose_.

 ## Media